Senses-Web-Solutions/php-facebook-graph-sdk/README.md

 > ## :warning: **Use at your own risk**
 >
 > Since moving to PHP 8 none of the tests pass.
 We have no current interest in fixing PHPUnit versions to resolve this issue.
-The library works as-is on PHP 8 for what we're using (Graph API).
+The library works as-is on PHP 8 for what we're using it for.
 Feel free to submit a PR.

 # Facebook SDK for PHP (v5)